alphagov/puppet-rsyslog/README.md

     enable_udp                          true,false          Enable UDP listener.
 Defaults to true. enable_onefile                      true,false          Only one logfile per remote host.
 Defaults to false. server_dir                          STRING              Folder where logs will be stored on the server.
-Defaults to '/srv/log/' custom_config                       STRING              Specify your own template to use for server config.
+Defaults to '/srv/log/' per_host_dir                        STRING              Directory to write a remote hosts logs to.
+Defaults to '%$YEAR%/%$MONTH%/%$DAY%/%HOSTNAME%' custom_config                       STRING              Specify your own template to use for server config.
 Defaults to undef.
 Example usage: custom_config => 'rsyslog/my_config.erb' high_precision_timestamps           true,false          Whether or not to use high precision timestamps.